puppylet/todo-list/README.md

 Todo List web application

+### Feature

+- Login to manage your task
+- Login with the same account on another place to see the data synced realtime
+- Go to https://todo-list-dun.vercel.app to see the deployed version

 ### How to submit the test

 Create an PR from your own code branch and assign to me `@longtran-pops` before the deadline.